Daniel C. Jackling

 Daniel Cowan Jackling (August 14, 1869 – March 13, 1956), was an American mining and metallurgical engineer who pioneered the exploitation of low-grade porphyry copper ores at the Bingham Canyon Mine, Utah.

+He was widely known as "Colonel Jackling", having gained this rank in the Utah National Guard.

 Biography

 Early life

-Born near Appleton City, Missouri, he was an orphan at the age of two.
+Born in Hudson Township, Bates County, Missouri, near Appleton City, Jackling was an orphan at the age of two.
 Raised for a while by an aunt, Jackling eventually had to pass from family to family but finished eighth grade by the age of sixteen and then enrolled in the Normal School at Warrensburg, Missouri.

 Starting in 1889, Daniel Jackling was educated in the mining and metallurgy disciplines at the Missouri School of Mines in Rolla, Missouri, now known as Missouri University of Science and Technology, eventually earning a BS degree.
 From 1891 until 1893 he taught chemistry and metallurgy as an assistant professor.